 “It is, but hadn’t ought to be.”

-As who was the real Maud Muller with her lifelong heartache?
+And who was the real Miss Muller with her lifelong heartache?

 Well, she was real but the heartache was purely fabricated.
-Whittier would explain that he did meet a young farm girl in bare feet raking hay by the road between South Berwick and York, Maine.
-He and his sister were on a summer outing and stopped their horse by a brook in the shade of an apple tree to rest.
-They chatted with the lovely girl while they rested.
+Whittier explained he did meet a young farm girl in bare feet raking hay.
+He found her by the road between South Berwick and York, Maine.
+He and his sister had taken a summer outing and stopped their horse by a brook.
+They then rested in the shade of an apple tree and chatted with the lovely girl.

 After that, Whittier let his imagination do the rest.
 As for the name Maud Muller, it was inspired by that of a Hessian soldier who had deserted and settled in the United States after the American Revolution.